-Ori Gon became our Chief Financial Officer effective February 22, 2018, when he succeeded Kevin Hershberger.
-From 2015 to 2018, Mr. Gon served as our Corporate Controller.
+Ori Gon became our Chief Financial Officer effective February 22, 2018 From 2015 to 2018, Mr. Gon served as our Corporate Controller.
 Prior to ReWalk Robotics Mr. Gon served as Corporate Controller at Oti Ltd from 2012 to 2015.
 Mr. Gon is a Certified Public Accountant in Israel and holds a B.A. in Economics from Hebrew University of Jerusalem.